cordata/training/source/sections/introduction.md

 **********************

 ##Summary of Training
 This is an overview training of HIPAA, with coverage of key definitions and provisions for the handling of HIPAA-relevant data.
-The material in this book is intended for individuals who work for organizations that provide technology and technology-enabled services to health systems, payers, physicians, pharma, and other healthcare organizations.
-It leans more heavily on the use of modern, cloud-based technologies than traditional client side software.
+The material in this training is intended for Cordata associates that provide technology and technology-enabled services to our healthcare partners and clients.
+It leans more heavily on the use of modern, cloud-based technologies than traditional client-side software.

 The training covers the following topics: